maximelaval/NLP---QuotePopularity/README.md

-# How structure of a sentence influences its popularity
+# How does the features of a sentence influences its popularity
 ## Abstract

 People often share their thoughts or opinions to the medias.
 Some of them, like politicians, do it in order to spread their views and spread influence, therefore their goal is to maximize the amount of people who will hear or read what they say.
-Our research aims to determine what language-related mechanisms influence sentence's reach.
-For this, we use Quotebank's data and explore influence of factors on quote's frequency in the media.
+Our research aims to determine what language-related mechanisms influence a sentence's reach.
+For this, we use Quotebank's data and explore the influence of simple factors on quote's frequency in the media.

 ## Research Questions
+- Does the basic intrinsic features of a sentence influence its popularity ?
-- How features of sentence are related to its popularity?
+- If so, which features are most related to its popularity?
 - Are there any non-sentence related features which may confound our results?

-## Proposed additional datasets
+## Additional datasets
-We're going to use the following datasets :
+We used the following datasets :

-### Wikidata

-We want to get the speakers gender, field of occupation, age and net worth.
-We use this information mainly to include confounding variables directly and remove omitted variable bias from our research.

 ### Google Trends

 Used to get words/speaker popularity.
 It gives a 0-100 score for a given search topic, in a given period of time and region.
 Higher number represents higher percentile among all searches.
 We are looking to account for speaker's popularity, as it is likely to affect quote's popularity.

-There are several possible problems we might encounter:
-- Number of API calls per hour is limited, so using it on every speaker or quote is not feasible.
-- For least popular topics, results are highly volatile for shorter periods of time.
-- Score is comparative, not absolute, so it might be problematic to compare results over time.

-Our team has experience with GT, so we are aware of uses and risks.
-You can see monthly popularity of "Donald Trump" search over several years in (fig. TrumpGT.jpg)

-### Wikimedia

-By using their REST API, we are able to retrieve the number of visits on a given page, to use it as estimate of our speakers popularity, as it could be a confounding factor for ones sentence popularity.
+We use Google Trends specifically for the analysis of popular quotes, as such we take a sub-sample of the most popular quote, where we define "popular" as "has over 1000 citations".
+From this we get 290 unique speakers but note that this is by not exhaustive, indeed we encountered a few issues with the dataset : as expected, because the number of API calls per hour is limited, we couldn't obtain as much data as we hoped, so the number of unique speakers is as high as we could retrieve in 2 days using 3 proxies.
+For correct inference, we would need unique an identifier for each person, or regroup under one ID all references to the same person, however considering Quotebank have different entities for the same person (such as President Donald Trump and Donald Trump), we leave this issue for further research.
+On top of this, Google Trends has really strict request requirements and doesn't process non-ASCII characters, which makes things difficult for non-english speakers.

+We use the monthly popularity of the speakers as well as the average popularity from 2012 to the quotation date as this is a period over which Google Trends data is stable but still relevant.

 ## Methods

 ### Parameters

-We first derive a list of paramaters we want to use for our analysis as well as why we want to use these parameters.
-Some proposed parameters for now are listed below :
+Here are the parameters we use as well as the reason why :

+- `numOccurrences` the number of times a quotation appears in our dataset
-  - the humber of words in the quotation, possibly removing connectors words such as conjunctions, determinants and others
+- `numWords` the number of words in the quotation
-  - the average word length
+- `averageWordLength` the average word length
-  - the longest word length
+- `largestWordLength` the longest word length
-  - the number and type of punctuation signs
+- `numOfPunctuation` the number of punctuation signs
-  - the number of repeated words
+- `numRepeatedWords` the number of repeated words
-  - the presence of literal numbers
+- `numNumbers` how many times a literal number appears in the quotation (however considering how highly insignificant this feature is, we omit it)
- We picked these parameters because they seem to be the most obvious and straightforwrard metrics we can compute and compare.
+ We pick these parameters because they seem to be the most obvious and straightforward metrics we can compute and compare.

 Additionally:

-- metadata on our speakers (as mentioned above, used to avoid confounding effects of these)
-- keywords or popular words in the sentence (to infer the effects of given subjects)
-- does the speaker address the public directly ? (e.g. "People of America \[...]", "My dear fans \[...]", this could possibly increase the scope of reach)
-- does the quotation mention other people (could possibly increase the scope of reach)
-- general frequencies of the words used in the quotation (................note: i'm not sure i remember why this would be useful for our project)
-- the language level : formal/informal, this seems quite hard as it might require some NLP however we could try a "sub-problem" where we would try to detect swear words or scientific words
+- we try all second order interaction terms
+- `SpeakerPop` the speaker popularity according to Google Trends

 ### Data analysis
+#### Initial Data Analysis (M2)
 For purpose of primary analysis, we have taken a subsample of our data.
 The 100000 observations subsample of the data are available in the repo.
-We believe that the main trends and pecularities of this subsample are likely to persist in the full data as this subsample is already very large, and taking a subsample allows us to speed up.
+We believe that the main trends and peculiarities of this subsample are likely to persist in the full data as this subsample is already very large, and taking a subsample allows us to speed up.
 Below we summarize the main points of interest in the data subsample.

 1. Histograms.